pearcej/cpp4python/_sources/Cpp4Python/cppprimdatatypes.rst

 One of the great things about Python is that all of the basic data types are objects.
-Integers are objects, floating point numbers are objects, lists are objects,.. everything is an object.
+Integers are objects, floating point numbers are objects, lists are objects,... everything is an object.
 In C++ that is not the case.
 In C++ some of the most basic data types like integers and floating point numbers are not objects.
-The benefit of having these primitive data types be non-objects is that operations on the primitives are fast.
+The benefit of having these primitive data types be non-objects is that operations on C++ primitives are fast.

 Let's go back in time and look at another of our very early Python programs.
 Here is a simple Python function to convert a Fahrenheit